PowerSyncPro/MigrationAgent/AutoInstall_Script/readme.md

 1. **Run the script** as Administrator on the target Windows Server.
 2. **Select a SQL target** — choose an existing local instance, install a new SQL Express instance, or specify an external SQL server.
-3. **Configure a certificate** — choose Let's Encrypt (ACME), bring your own PFX, or generate a self-signed certificate.
+3. **Configure a certificate** — choose Let's Encrypt (ACME), bring your own PFX, generate a self-signed certificate, or use a certificate already installed on the server.
 4. **Script installs automatically** — .NET 8 Hosting Bundle, VC++ Redistributables, SQL Express (if needed), SSMS, IIS with URL Rewrite and ARR, PowerSyncPro MSI, reverse proxy web.config, TLS hardening, and the selected certificate.
 5. **Reboot** to apply TLS hardening changes.